Ali Mills (character): Episode 9

 Johnny and Daniel end up in a bar and begin to talk about their shared childhood over drinks.
-Daniel reveals to Johnny that Ali is currently a pediatric surgeon who has since moved to Denver with her husband Gregory Schwarber, an oncologist whom she met in med school.
-Daniel says he has not spoken to Ali since 1985, which Johnny thinks is odd because Daniel knows so much about a woman he has not seen or spoken to in decades.
-Daniel says he learned of her from his Facebook account, and learns that Johnny has no idea what Facebook is.
+Daniel reveals to Johnny that Ali is currently a pediatric surgeon who has since moved to Denver with her husband Gregory Schwarber, an oncologist whom she met in medical school.
+Daniel says he has not seen Ali in decades, which Johnny thinks is odd because Daniel knows so much about someone he has not talked to in so long.
+Daniel explains he learned of Ali from her Facebook account, and learns that Johnny has no idea what Facebook is.
 Daniel opens up Facebook, explains how it works to Johnny, and shows him Ali's account.
-It displays her name as Ali Mills Schwarber and shows a picture of Dr. Schwarber (whom Daniel and Johnny agree is a "pretty boy").
-Daniel mentions that he did not send her a friend request, as he believes Amanda would frown on him reconnecting with ex-girlfriends, and does not see a purpose in doing so in the first place.
+It displays her name as "Ali Mills Schwarber" and shows a picture of Dr. Schwarber (whom Daniel and Johnny make fun of).
+Daniel mentions that he did not send Ali a friend request, as he believes Amanda would frown on him reconnecting with ex-girlfriends, and does not see a purpose in doing so in the first place.

 Season 2

 Episode 8

-One night while drinking in a bar, Johnny (who has since learned about Facebook and set up an account) types a Facebook message to Ali, which he hesitates to send.
-He only sends the message accidentally (and without his knowledge) after someone bumps into him, forcing him to press the "send" button.
+One night while drinking in a bar, Johnny (who has since learned about Facebook and set up an account) types a Facebook message to Ali, which he hesitates to send as he thinks the message is too desperate.
+However, Johnny ends up pressing the send button accidentally (and without his knowledge) after someone bumps into him.

 Episode 10

-After losing the Cobra Kai dojo to Kreese (who had a talk with the landlord, and finds out that the landlord doesn't like Johnny), and seeing his unconscious neighbor and star student Miguel Diaz on life support due to Miguel's spinal injuries accidentally caused by his estranged son Robby Keene at the end of the school fight, Johnny drives to the beach and throws his smart phone away into the sand in a fit of rage.
-He is thus unaware that Ali has sent him a Facebook "friend request" in response to the Facebook message he had unknowingly sent earlier.
+After losing the Cobra Kai dojo to Kreese (who had a talk with the landlord, and finds out that the landlord does not like Johnny), and seeing his unconscious neighbor and star student Miguel Diaz on life support due to Miguel's spinal injuries accidentally caused by his estranged son Robby Keene at the end of the school fight, Johnny drives to the beach and throws his smart phone away into the sand in a fit of rage.
+Johnny is thus unaware that Ali has sent him a Facebook "friend request" in response to the message that he had unknowingly sent earlier.

 Season 3

 Episode 5

 Miguel takes pictures of himself and Johnny at a concert and tells Johnny that he can see them on Facebook.
-When Johnny tells Miguel that he doesn't have Facebook anymore because he threw his phone away, Miguel explains to him that he can access Facebook through his computer.
+When Johnny tells Miguel that he does not have Facebook anymore because he threw his phone away, Miguel explains to Johnny that he can access Facebook through his computer.
 Later, while working on his laptop, Johnny opens up Facebook to look at the concert photos and finally sees Ali's "friend request", which he accepts.